Anupam1337/Goggle-Kick-Start/2014/Round A 2014/Seven-segment Display/PROBLEM.md

 Please note that the display works well despite those broken segments, which means that the display will keep on counting down **cyclically** starting from a certain number (can be any one of 0-9 since we don't know where this record starts from).
 'Cyclically' here means that each time when the display reaches 0, it will keep on counting down starting from 9 again.

-For convenience, we refer the seven segments of the display by the letters A to G as the picture below:
+For convenience, we refer the seven segments of the display by the letters A to G as the picture below:<br />
 ![Template](https://codejam.googleapis.com/dashboard/get_file/AQj_6U20pbDt8J6_asQSfzHrR_INqK2g8DsWp7h82qZ9qOOfaTBrm_cNVYqDtmY/marks_40.png)

-For example, if the record of states is like:
+For example, if the record of states is like:<br />
 ![Input](https://codejam.googleapis.com/dashboard/get_file/AQj_6U07avsZvACiesssTRQWXCmncIWt8wGchiz1q_qZcCq8SEDEVY0lLCh063OtF6IF2g/example_in_30.png)

 It's not that hard to figure out that ONLY segment B is broken and the sequence of states the display is trying to produce is simply "9 -> 8 -> 7 -> 6 -> 5".
-Then the next number should be 4, but considering of the brokenness of segment B, the next state should be:
+Then the next number should be 4, but considering of the brokenness of segment B, the next state should be:<br />
 ![Output](https://codejam.googleapis.com/dashboard/get_file/AQj_6U3Jg6FLFCvQ6PCGMwx379r2LneH7S77uc_A4xM83HaeEvCXF2t6asKusCKyimLJ2iQ/example_out_30.png)

 Input